evangelosmeklis/MindfulBoo/PRIVACY.md

 ## Third-Party Services

-**None.** BeMindful does not use any third-party services, APIs, or analytics platforms.
+**None.** MindfulBoo does not use any third-party services, APIs, or analytics platforms.

 ## Data Storage